 Today's fitness band market is stuffed with fantastic devices, most of which can do a pretty good job at the basics of tracking.
 But frankly, we're only interested in the best, and you should be too.

-We won't be looking at all the techiest wristwear here - check out our best smartwatch guide for that, which includes Apple Watch 2 and Samsung Gear 3.
-If you're looking for a fitness tracker recommendation though, you've come to the right place.
+We won't be looking at all the techiest wristwear here - check out our best smartwatch guide for that, which includes the Apple Watch 3, LG Watch Style and Samsung Gear Sport.
+You also won't find the Fitbit Ionic here either, which despite the brand name is toted as a smartwatch and is priced accordingly.

 - On a budget?
 Here are the best cheap fitness trackers